 - Pork tenderloin typically comes packaged two per pack with a total weight of 2 1/2 to 3 pounds.
 This should be enough to comfortably serve 6 to 8 for dinner.
 This may be more than you need for one meal but this is one of the things I love most about this recipe.
 Cook it once and you get multiple meals out of it.

 - The Southwest Seasoning Mix is made up of dry spices you can easily keep stocked in your pantry.

 - Pat the tenderloins dry with paper towels.
 You can cut them in half, if needed, to fit your pan.

 - Combine the Southwest Seasoning Mix and sprinkle the mixture over the pork, including all sides and the ends.

-- Add 1 tablespoon oil to your pan and place it over high heat until the oil is hot and shimmering.
+- Heat oil in a large skillet or sauté pan over high heat until it is hot and shimmering.
 Add the pork (it should be sizzling) then turn off the heat under the pan and immediately transfer the pan to a preheated 475 degree F oven (without flipping the pork).

 - After 10 minutes, reduce the oven temperature to 400 degrees F and use tongs to flip the pork over.

 - Return the pan to the oven and cook for an additional 10 minutes or until the internal temperature of the thickest portion reads 145 to 150 degrees F when tested with an instant read thermometer.